cemu-project/cemu_graphic_packs/docs/_FAQ/How do I add my own resolutions.md

 anchor_link: customize-packs
 order: 99
 ---
 This might be slightly technical, so carefully follow these steps.
 This'll assume you use Cemu 1.14.0 packs and newer since only those contain presets.
+You can't add ultrawide resolutions unless the resolution pack already supports ultrawide resolutions.

 1. Open the resolution pack folder (either `graphicPacks` or `graphicPacks/downloadedGraphicPacks`) which follows the following name convention `ShortTitle_Resolution`, for example `MarioKart8_Resolution`.
 2. Open the `rules.txt` file in notepad or something similar and find the following text (this is for 720p games, but 1080p will only have some changes in values):